1. THE THEFT

 That was too easy…

 Peering inside she noticed three shelves.
 The moon’s light only revealed the items in front.
-On the first shelf were several heaps of ration credits; these were coins that, ideally, bought about a day’s worth of food.
+On the first shelf were several heaps of ration credits; these were coins that, ideally, bought about half a day’s worth of food.
 Ration credits were data-chipped and easily traced.
-Somehow, the bandit boys had acquired at least three months’ worth of these coins.
+Leah wondered what the boys were planning to do with easily trackable goods in a safe they could not open.
+Not my problem, she considered.

 This is my first web-published story.
 Please let me know what you think in the comments below.
 To get the bi-weekly chapters I send out, just click here.